 - Reduced vehicle CAPEX & OPEX through innovative, modular and lighter design.
-The vehicles for low-density lines must be designed to deliver the service at these lines at a significant lower CAPEX/OPEX: - Targeting 50% reduced CAPEX and OPEX, in a LCC perspective. - Notwithstanding the previous KPI, passenger vehicles development should aim for step changes in weight reduction and track force reduction, while being tolerant to higher unevenness of the tracks: - up to 60% of weight reduction. - Faster vehicle modularity through multimodal onb-board facilities, easy to change: - Equipment change for e.g. bicycles/skis for one train waggon in under 15 minutes.
+The vehicles for low-density lines must be designed to deliver the service at these lines at a significant lower CAPEX/OPEX: - Targeting 50% reduced CAPEX and OPEX, in a LCC perspective. - Notwithstanding the previous KPI, passenger vehicles development should aim for step changes in weight reduction and track force reduction, while being tolerant to higher unevenness of the tracks: - $\circ$ up to 60% of weight reduction.